 The earth is more than two thirds water, which is great for anyone who's looking for a house with a water view.
 From Vancouver to Halifax, Perth to Brisbane, and everywhere in between, waterfront homes are more sought after than any other type.
-If you're thinking of looking into coastal homes, whether it's an oceanfront cottage in PEI or a condo on Long Island, there are certain commonalities that come from living near the sea.
+If you're thinking of looking into coastal homes, whether it's an oceanfront cottage or a coastal condo, there are certain commonalities that come from living near the sea.
 This article will teach you what to expect.

 Price wise, any home that has a water view, and especially water access, is going to be at least half again as much as any of the cottages that don't, so be prepared to pay more.
 You'll also have to expect more competition from other buyers, especially out-of-towners looking for a vacation home, than a you would if you were buying a normal suburban home.
 The upshot of this, of course, is that you get to enjoy a great view and your property will appreciate even more as demand for waterfront desire increases.